YutaItoh/3D-Eye-Tracker/README.md

 ![headset_and_image](https://raw.githubusercontent.com/YutaItoh/3D-Eye-Tracker/master/docs/headset_and_image.png)

-With this software, you can obtain following information:
+With this software, you can obtain the following information:

 * 3D information:
   * Gaze (normal) vector